Nick-12956/Copy_Type/README.md

 - The script reads and (briefly) uses the system clipboard.
 It does not transmit clipboard data anywhere.

 ## Troubleshooting
-- If OCR (`easyocr`) fails to install, see EasyOCR documentation or install PyTorch separately (CPU builds are available).
 - If clipboard capture or emulated typing doesn't work, ensure no other clipboard manager or security software is blocking access and try running with elevated privileges.

-## Contributing
-- Small fixes, better error handling, or an optional `pytesseract` OCR fallback are welcome.
-Open a PR with a short description.

 ---
 File: `Copy_Type.py` — interactive auto-type helper located in this folder.